-The Alumni Student Mentor Program, a service provided by the MIT Sloan Alumni Office, offers students another valuable source of guidance on all aspects of the MIT Sloan experience.
+The MIT Sloan Student-Alumni Mentoring Program, a service provided by the MIT Sloan Office of External Relations, offers students another valuable source of guidance on all aspects of the MIT Sloan experience.
 Through the program, MFin students select mentors from a pool of hundreds of MIT Sloan alumni.
 With diverse backgrounds in a variety of industries and functions, these volunteers provide important insights to our students.

 All MFin students have access to our career education and advising services.
-Recruiting services are available to all students except those who have identified themselves as obligated to return to a company or sponsor for their internship(s), and/or after completing their degree.
+Recruiting services are available to all students except those who have identified themselves as obligated to return to a company or sponsor after completing their degree.

 MIT also offers mentoring support for entrepreneurs through the MIT Venture Mentoring Service, a highly regarded program that pairs prospective entrepreneurs with experienced business professionals.

 “The concept behind enterprise architecture is that you have all these machines, you have all these business processes, you have all these people doing things, how do you make sure they all come together and achieve business objectives that make you more competitive.”

 “These companies are really excited to work with MIT students.They reach out to the community to set up these projects and are great to work with.
 They give us access to all their resources and are very open to us.”

 “It was really rewarding that they wanted to know what we thought.
 We left there being fairly certain that they will do some of the things that we suggested.”